kishankhakhar/hackInfinity_23/index.md

 ## Project Title
 Disease Detection and Identification in Cotton Leafs

-## Group - 23
-1) Kishan Khakhar
-2) Charvik Patel
-3) Neel Puniwala
-4) Jainil Vachhani
-5) Parth Satodiya

-## Team Description
+## Team Description (Group-23)
-- Hola, We are a team of 5 aspiring ICT Engineers from SEAS, Ahmedabad University.
+- Team Name: Stupid stuff no one needs and other terrible ideas

+1) Neel Puniwala - Complete geek.
+He likes to solve problems and when there are none available, he creates his own.

+2) Parth Satodiya - He is mostly wrong, but since it is computer science, he is just off by a bit.

+3) Charvik Patel - To understand this guy, you need to first understand this guy.

+4) Kishan Khakhar - Hates OOP.
+He has no class.

+5) Jainil Vachhani - This guy writes no bug, just undocumented features.

 ## Abstract